 - unpaid interns.8

-If the employer fails to cease in any discriminating behavior, however, the letter informs that the employee will notify proper authorities and initiate a civil lawsuit.
+If your employer fails to cease the discriminating behavior, however, the letter informs that you will notify proper authorities and initiate a civil lawsuit.

-5. Is this different than a DFEH complaint?
+6. Is this different than a CRD complaint?

-Pregnancy discrimination demand letters are different from a DFEH complaint?
+Pregnancy discrimination demand letters are different from a CRD complaint.

-California law states that, in most cases, before an employee can file a pregnancy discrimination lawsuit, she must first file a complaint with the applicable government agency.9 The complaint outlines the specific discriminatory acts that your employer committed.
+California law states that in most cases, before you can file a pregnancy discrimination lawsuit, you must first file a complaint with the applicable government agency.9 The complaint outlines the specific discriminatory acts that your employer committed.

-If the pregnant worker’s discrimination claim is based on California law, then she files a complaint with California’s Civil Rights Department (CRD), formerly California’s Department of Fair Employment and Housing (DFEH).
+If your pregnancy discrimination claim is based on California law, then you would file a complaint with California’s Civil Rights Department (CRD), formerly California’s Department of Fair Employment and Housing (DFEH).

-If the claim is based on a violation of federal law, then the employee files a complaint with either:
+If your claim is based on a violation of federal law, then you would file a complaint with either:

 - the U.S. Equal Employment Opportunity Commission (EEOC), based in Washington, DC.

-The DFEH or EEOC will then investigate the matter and either:
+The CRD or EEOC will then investigate the matter and either:

-- take no action, upon which the employee can file a lawsuit if she wishes, or
+- take no action, upon which you can file a lawsuit if you wish, or

-- pursue an action against the employer on behalf of the employee.
+- pursue an action against your employer on behalf of you.